How to open a bank account in Ireland

 From lively pubs to beautiful scenery, lots of culture and busy friendly cities, life in Ireland truly has lots of advantages.

 As a bonus, opening a bank account in Ireland is relatively straightforward, which is one less thing to worry about while you plan your move.
-Read on to find out what you need to do.
+Read on to find out how to open a bank account in Ireland.

-We’ll also touch base on Wise as an alternative to traditional banks.
-A smart alternative, as you can open a EUR account even before even leaving the US.
+We’ll also introduce Wise as an alternative to using a bank, which lets you open a EUR account even before even leaving the US.

 What to look for when opening a bank account in Ireland